magic0whi/hexo-blog/source/_posts/zh-cn/computer/archlinux-installation-standard.md

 # pacman -S archlinuxcn-keyring
 ```

-### Swapfile in a btrfs filesystem within dm-crypt and hibernation support
+### Swapfile in a btrfs filesystem within dm-crypt and also hibernation support

 1. Swap file creation
    Create a zero length file, set the `No_COW` attribute on it with `chattr`, and make sure compression is disabled, then using `dd` to allocate a swap file: